 Once a week, Aquatera collects residential recycling in blue bags.
-This includes paper, cardboard, hard plastic (#1-7) and some metals.
-You don't even have to separate them, you just need to make sure they are clean and free of grease and food particles.
-Once collected, your recycling is processed in a Materials Recovery Facility (MRF) that separates the items.
+This includes paper, cardboard, hard plastic (#1-7) and metal.
+You don't even have to separate them, you just need to make sure they are clean and free of grease and food particles!
+Once collected, your recycling is processed in a Materials Recovery Facility (MRF) that separates items for us.
+We moved to single stream recycling at the curb to make it easier for everyone to recycle!

-Recycling is placed curbside in blue bags versus bins as they are easy to see through to determine if the bags have contaminates and cuts down the space used curbside for collections.
 Make sure your blue bags are set out by 7 a.m. on your collection day.
 To find out your collection day, visit www.aquatera.ca/services/curbside-collection-calendar.

-AQUATERA ECO CENTRE
+ECO CENTRE RECYCLING

-Located at 10431 96 Avenue, Grande Prairie, the Eco Centre accepts all blue bag materials, sorted and placed in the appropriate bins.
-Styrofoam, electronics, batteries, tires, propane tanks, household hazardous waste and fluorescent lightbulbs are also accepted at this location.
+The Eco Centre is Grande Prairie's largest recycling depot for both residential and commercial customers.
+Not only can you recycle all the things that go in your blue bag, but way more, including Styrofoam, electronics, batteries, tires, propane tanks, household hazardous waste and fluorescent lightbulbs.

 Items are required to be separated in the marked blue bins as each material type is separated and bulked in Grande Prairie and then sent to processing facilities that do not have a Materials Recovery Facility.
-Please ask before you place an item for recycling if you are unsure.